winniebahati/Analysis-materials-for-threat-validation/README.md

 From the scenarios, we compiled 10 threats, each containing a unique thretad ID, threat description, assumption, affected components, and an associated STRIDE threat type.
 5 of the threats were real and 5 were fabricated.
 Additional reading materials, selcted book chapters on STRIDE were also made availabe.

-To measure the role of the data flow diagram in validating threats, we proposed comparing it to a process diagram, a sequence diagram.
-To this end, we defined two treatment group.
-Intervention received both the DFD and sequence diagram while control group received only a sequence diagram.
+To measure the role of the data flow diagram and large language models in validating threats, we make use of a balanced orthogonal design which is also known as Taguchi Design.
+Each participant is randomly assigned to one of the four groups:

+1) LLM + DFD (A) receives the scenario descriptions with an accompanying data flow diagram instance and tasked with assessing the applicability of threats using an LLM
+(2) noLLM + DFD (B) receives the scenario descriptions with an accompanying data flow diagram instance and tasked with self-assessing the applicability of threats
+(3) LLM + noDFD (C) receives the scenario description without an accompanying data flow diagram instance and tasked with assessing the applicability of threats using an LLM
+(4) noLLM + noDFD (D) receives the scenario description without an accompanying data flow diagram instance and tasked with self-assessing the applicability of threats

 ### The Task
 From the list of threats, the participants were required to identify/choose the actual threats.